Features that cause rerouting#

 This is a location based method for triggering rerouting and is described at Simulation/Rerouter.

 By default, the route with the least travel time is chosen.
-The travel time depends on the current routinng mode (configurable via traci.vehicle.setRoutingMode).
+The travel time depends on the current routinng mode (configurable via traci.vehicle.setRoutingMode) or via the explicit routingMode argument to traci.simulation.findRoute.

-The following order of steps is taken to retrieve the travel time for each edge (If one step fails due to lack of data, the next step is taken):
+The following order of steps is taken to retrieve the travel time for each edge.
+If a step provides data, this is used, otherwise the next step is attempted:

 - The vehicle retrieves it's individual data storage.
 This can be set and retrieved using the TraCI vehicle methods change edge travel time information and edge travel time information.